artze/code_journal/journal/posts/Format_Storage_Devices_in_Arch.md

 See `dd --help` for `bs` option input.

+This method works for specific partitions too, just add the partition identifier to the command e.g. `/dev/sdXn`

 ## Format USB Sticks

 We can start by securely wiping all data in storage (optional)